 The Adrift Hotel was my first stop on a week-long road trip exploring the Pacific Northwest’s coastline and interior.
 Thanks to its many cosy amenities and beachside location, it quickly became a highlight of my entire trip and had me wishing I had planned a longer stay.

-This is my Adrift Hotel review and why I think it’s the perfect place to both explore from and escape to.
+This is my Adrift Hotel review and why I think it’s one of the best hotels in Long Beach Wat.
+As you will find, it’s the perfect place to both explore from and escape to.

 Where is the Adrift Hotel Located?